Protein Powder: Which Type Is Best?

 Plant-Based Protein Powder

-Pea protein is rich in BCAAs, but studies show that, in general, plant proteins are more slowly absorbed than whey protein supplements.[5]
-Plus, depending on the brand, plant-based proteins may not contain all nine essential amino acids.[1]
-To make sure you’re getting the most out of your protein powder, try pairing consumption with digestive enzymes, which studies show may help with the breakdown, absorption, and utilization of plant-based protein.[6]
+Pea protein is rich in BCAAs, but studies show that, in general, plant proteins are more slowly absorbed than whey protein supplements [5].
+Plus, plant-based proteins may not contain all nine essential amino acids, depending on the brand [1].
+To ensure you’re getting the most out of your protein powder, try pairing consumption with digestive enzymes, which studies show may help with the breakdown, absorption, and utilization of plant-based protein [6].

 No matter which type of protein powder you decide is best for you, it’s important to remember that supplements are just that: supplements!
 They are meant to supplement your diet if you’re already opting for whole, healthy protein sources and still need a bit of extra help reaching your total protein goals.